Initial singularity: Alternatives to a singularity

 Various new models of what preceded and caused the Big Bang have been proposed as a result of the problems created by quantum mechanics.
 One model, using loop quantum gravity, aims to explain the beginnings of the universe through a series of Big Bounces, in which quantum fluctuations cause the universe to expand.
 This use of loop quantum gravity also predicts a cyclic model of universes, with a new universe being created after an old one is destroyed, each with different physical constants.
 These proposals have been criticized as inconsistent with the Borde–Guth–Vilenkin theorem, however their modifications with only one bounce (as opposed to cyclic series of bounces) circumvent this problem (particularly if the contracting phase is empty, i.e. compactified Milne model, and (2+1)-dimensional, due to the inherent stabilizing rigidity of vacuum in this case).

 The considerable success of inflationary cosmology may make the singularity and any alternatives irrelevant for practical purposes.
-Inflation creates initial conditions shown to work with Big Bang models to produce agreement astrophysical observations.
-It works equally well if there is a singularity, bounce, or some form a quantum creation event.
+Inflation creates initial conditions shown to work with Big Bang models to produce agreement with astrophysical observations.
+It works equally well if there is a singularity, bounce, or some form of a quantum creation event.